Best High-End Knife Sets For Professional Or Home Use

 It’s important to note that this doesn’t come with an 8-inch chef’s knife like basically every other set on this list.
 Instead it has a 7-inch santoku.
 Most of the professional chefs we’ve talked to seem to prefer a 10-inch knife for most of their work anyway.
 If you really need that standard-sized chef’s knife, it’s less than $100 to add on, and they’ve left an empty slot in the block for it just in case.

 The 9 inch off-set bread knife included in this set really impressed us.
+The off-set handle was nice to avoid hitting the surface with the cutting hand.

 As for the actual function of the set, these knives feel incredible.
 They’re very lightweight and well balanced for western-style knives.
 The company has spent a lot of time working on the edges of these things so that the weight of the knife does most of the cutting, so these are very pleasant to cut with.
 And since it comes with both a honing rod and a sharpening rod, you’ll have everything you need to maintain those edges at hand.